petitnau/algoml/README.md

 loc mut int preSaleAmt
 ```

-Contract creation is modelled by the followin clause:
+Contract creation is modelled by the following clause:
 ```java
 @newtok $budget of $COUPON -> escrow	// creates a new token
 @assert preSale < sale 			// the presale period starts before the sale period